jonjohnsonjr/til/post/tarfs.md

 The most obvious thing to do is untar the entire thing and access it through the normal filesystem.

 [Docker](https://github.com/moby/moby/blob/d1273b2b4a1fa511890035fbf75d299f345c5aaa/image/tarexport/load.go#L33) does this, but it's a lot more complicated than you might expect.
+It involves chroots, unshare, re-execing itself, unix pipes, and a bunch of additional complexity to convince the go runtime to play nicely with all of that.

-There's also file metadata within the tar that you may or may not want to preserve (like permissions, ownership, access times) which has security implications.
+There's also file metadata within the tar that you may or may not want to preserve like permissions, ownership, access times, and xattrs (which dictate capabilities), all of which have security implications.

 From [comments on their implementation](https://github.com/moby/moby/blob/d1273b2b4a1fa511890035fbf75d299f345c5aaa/pkg/chrootarchive/archive_unix.go#L52-L53):